alexanderpavlovets/GT500/ReadMe.txt

-﻿Continue with html and css
+Continue with html and css
-Wrap cobra logo in PS
+Wrap cobra logo in PS and replace it, because now i have logo from online PS